 “Microservices is a label and not the description” - Martin Fowler

-Microservices are much like how Service Oriented Architecture (SOA) is architectural approach, rather than a technical implementation such as Enterprise Service Bus (ESB).
+You think think of Microservices much like Service Oriented Architecture (SOA), an architectural approach, rather than a technical implementation, like Enterprise Service Bus (ESB).

 It is therefore not a silver bullet and it’s easy to get things wrong.

 Microservices does not mean that every service has to be the size of a function.
 Services that are too small can lead to lots of functions and unnecessary complexity.
 It’s easy to see how “Function as a Service” (or FaaS) are confused with microservices, though they aren’t the same.
 To be clear, FaaS are just one technique that are often put under the “microservices” label, but they are not synonymous.
 You can have a microservice architecture without FaaS, this includes AWS Lambda functions.

 “People try to copy Netflix, but they can only copy what they see.
 They copy the results, not the process” - Adrian Cockcroft, former Netflix Chief Cloud Architect

 Equally, writing all the business logic into a single Enterprise Service Bus won’t solve all of the problems either.
 You have to choose the right approach for you.
 By adopting the microservice architecture it means you get to define the boundary based on the domain or organisational needs, rather than either very big (monolithic ESB) or very small (functions as a service).

 Like everything, we don’t need to swing the pendulum between monoliths and FaaS, there is a middle ground.
 It’s no different than choosing MySQL vs NoSQL, it’s a about the right tool for the right job and there’s always a trade-off.

 “The best architectures, requirements, and designs emerge from self-organizing teams” - Agile manifesto 2001